Nazi Germany: Architecture and art

-Hitler took a personal interest in architecture and worked closely with state architects Paul Troost and Albert Speer to create public buildings in a neoclassical style based on Roman architecture.
+Hitler took a personal interest in architecture and worked closely with the state architects Paul Troost and Albert Speer to create public buildings in a neoclassical style based on Roman architecture.
 Speer constructed imposing structures such as the Nazi party rally grounds in Nuremberg and a new Reich Chancellery building in Berlin.
 Hitler's plans for rebuilding Berlin included a gigantic dome based on the Pantheon in Rome and a triumphal arch more than double the height of the Arc de Triomphe in Paris.
 Neither structure was built.

 Hitler's belief that abstract, Dadaist, expressionist and modern art were decadent became the basis for policy.
 Many art museum directors lost their posts in 1933 and were replaced by party members.
 Some 6,500 modern works of art were removed from museums and replaced with works chosen by a Nazi jury.
 Exhibitions of the rejected pieces, under titles such as "Decadence in Art", were launched in sixteen different cities by 1935.
 The Degenerate Art Exhibition, organised by Goebbels, ran in Munich from July to November 1937.
 The exhibition proved wildly popular, attracting over two million visitors.

-Composer Richard Strauss was appointed president of the Reichsmusikkammer (Reich Music Chamber) on its founding in November 1933.
+The composer Richard Strauss was appointed president of the Reichsmusikkammer (Reich Music Chamber) on its founding in November 1933.
 As was the case with other art forms, the Nazis ostracised musicians who were deemed racially unacceptable and for the most part disapproved of music that was too modern or atonal.
 Jazz was considered especially inappropriate and foreign jazz musicians left the country or were expelled.
 Hitler favoured the music of Richard Wagner, especially pieces based on Germanic myths and heroic stories, and attended the Bayreuth Festival each year from 1933 to 1942.

 Film

-Movies were popular in Germany in the 1930s and 1940s, with admissions of over a billion people in 1942, 1943 and 1944.
-By 1934, German regulations restricting currency exports made it impossible for US film makers to take their profits back to America, so the major film studios closed their German branches.
+Movies were popular in Germany in the 1930s and 1940s, with admissions of over a billion people in 1942, 1943, and 1944.
+By 1934, German regulations restricting currency exports made it impossible for US filmmakers to take their profits back to America, so the major film studios closed their German branches.
 Exports of German films plummeted, as their antisemitic content made them impossible to show in other countries.
 The two largest film companies, Universum Film AG and Tobis, were purchased by the Propaganda Ministry, which by 1939 was producing most German films.
 The productions were not always overtly propagandistic, but generally had a political subtext and followed party lines regarding themes and content.
 Scripts were pre-censored.

 Leni Riefenstahl's Triumph of the Will (1935)—documenting the 1934 Nuremberg Rally—and Olympia (1938)—covering the 1936 Summer Olympics—pioneered techniques of camera movement and editing that influenced later films.
 New techniques such as telephoto lenses and cameras mounted on tracks were employed.
 Both films remain controversial, as their aesthetic merit is inseparable from their propagandising of Nazi ideals.